Our commitment to privacy

-The means by which IAL collects personal information depends on the circumstances and the purpose for which it is collected.
+The means by which the Centre for Invasive Species Solutions collects personal information depends on the circumstances and the purpose for which it is collected.
 For example, we usually collect personal information whenever a person uses or requests a product or service, completes a survey, questionnaire or enrolment form or communicates with IAL.
 This may happen by email, via our website, via a Customer Relationship Management (CRM) system, via third-party subscription services (i.e. MailChimp, SurveyMonkey) by telephone or fax, in writing, or in person.

-IAL also collects personal information from individuals who apply to provide services to or employment at Invasive Animals Limited through our staff recruitment and selection process.
+The Centre for Invasive Species Solutions also collects personal information from individuals who apply to provide services to or employment at the Centre for Invasive Species Solutions through our staff recruitment and selection process.